tasmota/docs/docs/Universal-Display-Driver.md

     ```

 `:I`
-Initial register setup for the display controller. (`IC` marks that the controller is using command mode even with command parameters)
+Initial register setup for the display controller. (`:IC` marks that the controller is using SPI command mode even with command parameters).
 All values are in hex.

 On I^2^C all hex values are sent to I^2^C.

-On SPI the first value is the command, then the number of arguments and the the arguments itself (lower 4 bits: 0..F).
-High 4 bits are used to add a pause after the command:
+On SPI the first value is the command, then the number of arguments and then the arguments itself.
+The number of arguments are the lower 4 bits: 0..F.
+The high 4 bits are used to add a pause after the command:

 Second byte|Pause
 :---|:---